tiagoirineu/personal_blog/content/authors/admin/_index.md

 title: Tiago Irineu
 ---

-Hello, I am Tiago Irineu.
+Hello, I'm Tiago.

-I'm a master in Economics and I work in corporate finance.
+I'm a master in Economics and currently work as an FX Risk Analyst.

-Right now my focus is in mastering R and learning all the details related to financial risk management.
+Right now I'm studying Financial Risk Management and R. Besides that, I'm interested in Statistics, modeling, and communication.

+*I built this site using the package blogdown in RStudio.*
+*If you also want to build a site using R, you can find a good tutorial [here](https://www.apreshill.com/blog/2020-12-new-year-new-blogdown/).*